Midwifery program new for Scranton

 “We listened to the Lackawanna County community who told us from day one they want to choose Geisinger for their maternal care,” said Dr. Anthony Aquilina, regional president of Geisinger Northeast.
 “Geisinger is excited to provide the same excellent, innovative obstetric care in Scranton that we’ve been providing across the health system for more than 100 years.”

 The new, $15 million GCMC maternity center will be a part of Geisinger’s Women and Children’s Institute.
-Set to open in 2019, the center will initially include seven delivery rooms and 11 postpartum suites on the hospital’s third floor in a totally refurbished and renovated area.
+Set to open in 2019, the center will initially include eight delivery and postpartum suites on the hospital’s third floor in a totally refurbished and renovated area.

 “The brand-new facility will be fully equipped to provide patient-centered care in spacious new rooms as well as the latest medical technology, equipment and staff expertise to assure a joyous and safe delivery,” said Ron Beer, chief administrative officer for Geisinger Northeast.
 “It will be our privilege to bring our newest neighbors into the world.”

 Geisinger is recruiting a labor and delivery team for the Scranton location that includes obstetricians, midwives, nurses and support staff.
 GCMC’s midwifery program will be the first in Scranton offered by a hospital system.